 4. Consider offering a combined trip

 When planning a school trip to the USA, one thing to consider is partnering up with another teacher or department to run a combined trip.
-A combined trip is an excellent option if you want to offer the opportunity to more students and avoid competition with other school trips that are potentially being considered.
+The ideal group size for a trip to the USA is around 20 students.
+Those numbers can be challenging to reach for smaller schools, so partnering up with a neighbouring school or creating an itinerary with multiple curriculums focuses will broaden its attraction.

 5. Start planning early